Labhatorian/CSSHarris/README.md

 Being considerend.

 ## Afterword
-This semester has been a chaos due to the absolute amount of work we have had to do with the unclear information that we had.
-The pressure has been high throughout the entire semester and I am dissatisfied with how it went.
-I am glad this is all over.
+This semester has not been the greatest due to amount of work that we had to do with barely any information.
+For the next time I wish for clearer requirements and explanation what exactly needs to be done and how.
+Especially with the Security portfolio and Tasker assignments I had the most trouble with.